Cellularity of KLR and weighted KLRW algebras via crystals: wKLRW algebras

 \begin{Remark} In Lie theory, the plactic relations are the image of the Serre relations in the crystals, and the relations in \autoref{L:RecollectionReidemeisterIII} mimic these as follows.
 Cutting the pictures in \autoref{L:RecollectionReidemeisterIII} along their equator gives linear relations between different words in the residues $\vertices$.
 More precisely, we obtain relations between the following words:

 These relations express the underlined words in terms of the other words, all of which have $i$-strings further to the right.
-It is clear that the $i$-strings are further to the right in all of these words except for the overlined words for which we can use \autoref{L:RecollectionMovingStringsDots} to create dots, which again allows us to pull an $i$-string further to the right. \end{Remark}
+It is clear that the $i$-strings are further to the right in all of these words, except for the overlined words for which we can use \autoref{L:RecollectionMovingStringsDots} to create dots.
+The extra dots again allow us to pull an $i$-string further to the right. \end{Remark}